LLMs can hide text in other text of the same length: Abstract

 \section{Abstract}

 A meaningful text can be hidden inside another, completely different yet still coherent and plausible, text of the same length.
-For example, a tweet containing a harsh political critique could be embedded in a tweet that celebrates the same political leader, or an ordinary product review could conceal a secret manuscript.
-This uncanny state of affairs is now possible thanks to Large Language Models, and in this paper we present a simple and efficient protocol to achieve it.
+For example, a tweet that celebrates a political leader could hide a tweet containing a harsh critique against the same leader, or an ordinary product review could conceal a secret manuscript.
+This uncanny possibility is now within reach thanks to Large Language Models; in this paper we present \textit{Calgacus}, a simple and efficient protocol to achieve it.
 We show that even modest 8‑billion‑parameter open‑source LLMs are sufficient to obtain high‑quality results, and a message as long as this abstract can be encoded and decoded locally on a laptop in seconds.
 The existence of such a protocol demonstrates a radical decoupling of text from authorial intent, further eroding trust in written communication, already shaken by the rise of LLM chatbots.
 We illustrate this with a concrete scenario: a company could covertly deploy an unfiltered LLM by encoding its answers within the compliant responses of a safe model.
 This possibility raises urgent questions for AI safety and challenges our understanding of what it means for a Large Language Model to know something.

 \blfootnote{ Correspondence to Antonio Norelli <noranta4@gmail.com>.
-A demo sufficient to reproduce the main results in the paper within minutes, even from smartphone, is available at: \url{https://github.com/noranta4/calgacus}}
+A demo sufficient to reproduce the main results in the paper within minutes, even from smartphone, is available at: \url{https://github.com/noranta4/calgacus}. \raisebox{-0.15em}{ } A curated Italian translation of this paper can be found at \url{https://arxiv.org/abs/2510.20075v5}.}